gjumic/PyFloraV2/README.md

 ## Howto and Features

 ### Running the application
-All the necessary software and exact versions are located in requirements.txt
+All the necessary modules and exact versions are located in requirements.txt

 If you are opening this project in a compatible IDE it will ask you to install modules automatically.